-I am a therapist with strong intuition and diverse experience.
-I work with individuals and couples in supportive and creative ways.
-In a safe space, we can develop practical, creative, and immediate solutions that build on your unique strengths and move you closer towards your goals.
-The issues we can address include financial therapy, career counseling, dealing with life, parenting or relationship challenges, sports counseling, technology addiction, or immigration-related adjustments.
+I am a therapist with strong intuition and diverse experiences.
+I work with adults in supportive and creative ways.
+Together, we develop practical, creative, and immediate solutions that build on your unique strengths and move you closer towards your goals.
+The issues we can address include dealing with traumatic stress, money issues, career and work challenges, ADHD struggles, difficulties with life transitions, parenting, or relationships, addictions, immigration-related adjustments, or sports performance issues.

 I hold a Master’s degree in Clinical Mental Health Counseling.
 I have completed specialized post-graduate training in: